 Each month the Human Resources Director or designee(s) shall notify department heads of employees whose anniversary date is upcoming.
-It is the responsibility of the department head to insure that the supervisors administer performance evaluations to all of their immediate subordinates within two (2) months of each employee's anniversary date.
+It is the responsibility of the department head to ensure that the supervisors administer performance evaluations to all of their immediate subordinates within two (2) months of each employee's anniversary date.

-ARTICLE 20 - TRANSFERS
+ARTICLE 20 - TRANSFERS AND VOLUNTARY DEMOTIONS

-The transfer of an employee to a different position in the same classification may occur either within the same department (intradepartmental) or to another department under a different appointing authority (interdepartmental)
+The lateral transfer or voluntary demotion of an employee to a different position in the same classification may occur either within the same department (intradepartmental) or to another department under a different appointing authority (interdepartmental).

-1. Housing Authority:
+1. Housing Authority.

-Any Housing Authority employee that transfers into a regular position in the CCEA shall retain full credit for service in the Housing Authority in accordance with the Personnel Ordinance.
+Any Housing Authority employee that laterally transfers or demotes into a regular position in the CCEA shall retain full credit for service in the Housing Authority in accordance with the Personnel Ordinance.

-2. Intradepartmental Transfer:
+2. Intradepartmental Transfer.

 An intradepartmental transfer may be either voluntary or involuntary.
-An appointing authority may transfer employees within their department without the employees' consent, but must give the employees ten (10) working days' notice of this action.
+An appointing authority may laterally transfer employees within their department without the employees' consent, but must give the employees ten (10) working days' notice of this action.

-3. Interdepartmental Transfer:
+3. Interdepartmental Transfer.

 Interdepartmental transfers require the written approval of the appointing authorities and the Department of Human Resources.
-Employees wishing to voluntary transfer either within their department or to another department must request in writing to the Department of Human Resources to be placed on a transfer list.
-Employees may be placed on a transfer list for a classification in which they are an incumbent, for a lower level position in the same classification series, or a lower level classification previously held.
+Employees wishing to voluntarily lateral transfer either within their department or to another department must request in writing to the Director of Human Resources or their designee to be placed on a transfer list.
+Employees may be placed on a transfer list for a classification in which they are an incumbent.